9ae/bagel/femmenoir/draft3-outline.md

 	Shows that maybe Ken stepping out is a pattern.
 - [ ]  [[#D. Ken asks Diane out]]
 	1. *Why does Diane settle for this?*
-- [ ] O. vo montage scenes: buddying romance that show the passage of time
+- [ ] O. vo montage scenes: buddying romance that show the passage of time.
+Ken insist they communicate via letters (instead of giving her his number)
 - [ ] [[#R. Elanor teaching at church choir]]
 	1. Violin class
 	2. Group class in church